Teen eating disorders: Tips to protect your teen

 Prevention begins with open communication

-To help prevent teen eating disorders, talk to your son or daughter about eating habits and body image.
-It might not be easy, but it's important.
+Talk to your son or daughter about eating habits and body image.
 To get started:

 - Discuss media messages.
-Television programs, movies, websites and other media might send your teen the message that only a certain body type is acceptable.
-Encourage your teen to talk about and question what he or she has seen or heard — especially from websites or other sources that promote anorexia as a lifestyle choice, rather than an eating disorder.
+Television programs, movies and social media can send the message that only a certain body type is acceptable.
+Encourage your teen to question what he or she has seen or heard.

 - Share the dangers of dieting and emotional eating.
-Explain that dieting can compromise your teen's nutrition, growth and health, as well as lead to the development of binge eating over time.
+Explain that dieting can compromise your teen's nutrition, growth and health, as well as lead to an eating disorder.
 Remind your teen that eating or controlling his or her diet isn't a healthy way to cope with emotions.
 Instead, encourage your teen to talk to loved ones, friends or a counselor about problems he or she might be facing.

-Also remember the importance of setting a good example yourself.
+Also, set a good example.
 If you're constantly dieting, using food to cope with your emotions or talking about losing weight, you might have a hard time encouraging your teen to eat a healthy diet or feel satisfied with his or her appearance.
 Instead, make conscious choices about your lifestyle and take pride in your body.

 Seeking help for teen eating disorders